MicrosoftDocs/fabric-docs/docs/data-factory/connector-sharepoint-online-list-copy-activity.md

    - Application key
    - Tenant ID

 1. Use the following steps to grant SharePoint Online site permission to your registered application.
-To do this, you need a site admin role.
+To grant permission, you need a site admin role.

    1. Open a SharePoint Online site link, for example `https://[your_site_url]/_layouts/15/appinv.aspx` (replace the site URL).
    2. Search the application ID you registered, fill the empty fields, and then select **Create**.